 Pet Cremation Jewelry

 Another important aspect of pet memorialization: personalization.
 Personalized pet cremation jewelry is another great way to keep a pet close to ones’ heart.
 These can be simple and low-cost for the more spend-averse, or expensive and ornate; offer everything from metal dog tags that start at roughly $75 to fancier keepsake charms going for $165 and up, and you will hit customers on every point of the budget spectrum.
 Personalize with names, dates, photos, and more to create a one of a kind keepsake for your customers.
 Custom gifts start at around $40 and go up from there.

 Promoting Pet Memorial Products

-If your goal is to offer pet memorial items, a good place to start it getting the word out that you offer them.
-Here are few ideas of ways to promote pet memorials:
+If your goal is to offer pet memorial items, a good place to start is getting the word out that you offer them.
+Here are a few ideas of ways to promote pet memorials:

 Display them in your showroom

 Because pet memorials are a small, lower-cost item that doesn’t take up much space, it would be practical to set up a small display area in your showroom.
 With hundreds of people in your establishment for viewings, the word will get out fast that you offer such products and services.
 While the initial cost may still seem preventative, consider this type of display an incredibly effective investment.
 Create an atmosphere where your customers can truly see what they want, and the product will sell itself.

 Team up with local pet stores and vet clinics